One-shot Compositional Data Generation for Low Resource Handwritten Text Recognition: Abstract

 \section{Abstract}

 Low resource Handwritten Text Recognition (HTR) is a hard problem due to the scarce annotated data and the very limited linguistic information (dictionaries and language models).
-This appears, for example, in the case of historical ciphered manuscripts, which are usually written with invented alphabets to hide the content.
+For example, in the case of historical ciphered manuscripts, which are usually written with invented alphabets to hide the message contents.
 Thus, in this paper we address this problem through a data generation technique based on Bayesian Program Learning (BPL).
-Contrary to traditional generation approaches, which require a huge amount of annotated images, our method is able to generate human-like handwriting using only one sample of each symbol from the desired alphabet.
+Contrary to traditional generation approaches, which require a huge amount of annotated images, our method is able to generate human-like handwriting using only one sample of each symbol in the alphabet.
 After generating symbols, we create synthetic lines to train state-of-the-art HTR architectures in a segmentation free fashion.
-Quantitative and qualitative analyses were carried out and confirm the effectiveness of the proposed method, achieving competitive results compared to the usage of real annotated data. \thefootnote
+Quantitative and qualitative analyses were carried out and confirm the effectiveness of the proposed method.